WiDS Datathon FAQ

 What is the WiDS Datathon code of conduct?

-We use the ASA Code of Conduct: The Datathon is a harassment-free space for participants of all races, gender and trans statuses, sexual orientations, physical abilities, physical appearances, body sizes, and beliefs.
+We adopt the ASA Code of Conduct: The Datathon is a harassment-free space for participants of all races, gender and trans statuses, sexual orientations, physical abilities, physical appearances, body sizes, and beliefs.
 Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained disruption of talks or other events; inappropriate physical contact; objectionable tweets/comments/utterances online; and unwelcome sexual attention.
 We ask you to be mindful.
 Harassment isn’t about what you intend.
 It is about how your words and actions are received.

 How are the winners decided?